SJ0nes/SeriousCandidates/README.md

 ## Explanation

-### Brief overview of Quantum Mechanics
+### Brief overview of quantum mechanics

-Quantum Mechanics describes the behaviour of particles at the smallest scales, referring to atoms and subatomic particles.
+Quantum mechanics describes the behaviour of particles at the smallest scales, referring to atoms and subatomic particles.
 It introduces the idea that electrons and photons can possibly exist in multiple states simultaneously.
-Quantum Mechanics is the foundation for all areas of Qunatum Physics which branches out into so many fields.
-Our function 'Quantum' focuses on the 'Wave-particle duality' and solving equations within this sector of Quantum Mechanics.
+Quantum mechanics is the foundation for all areas of quantum Physics which branches out into so many fields.
+Our function 'QuanTom' focuses on the 'Wave-particle duality' and solving equations within this sector of quantum mechanics.

 ### Photons